micro-api/micro-api/README.md

 *This section is non-normative.*

-There are many media types for hypermedia, but Micro API aims to limit its scope close to a minimum for implementing an API.
-Micro API is mostly concerned with the entity payload, and does not dictate how the server should implement HTTP.
+There are many media types for building APIs with, but Micro API aims to limit its scope to a minimum of practical concerns.
+Micro API is mostly concerned with the structure of the payload, and does not dictate how the server should implement HTTP.
 Other concepts such as querying, operational transforms, schemas, and linked data are opaque to this specification.

 Micro API draws inspiration from [JSON API](http://jsonapi.org) but is more limited in scope and formal in its restrictions.
 Its [H-Factor](http://amundsen.com/hypermedia/hfactor/) supports LE, LO, LN, LI in the base specification, but could support all of the H-Factors by extending the base specification.
 It follows [Roy Fielding's definition of REST](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven) as closely as possible.